Transportation · Small Fleet Trucking

 Fleets add trucks unevenly, and timing is where gaps form.
 A new contract requires capacity, so a truck goes to work before the endorsement is processed.
 That gap is invisible until a claim.
 Add each unit at acquisition: verify the stated value, list any lienholder, and confirm coverage before the truck operates.
 The endorsement only closes the gap when it happens on time.

-Cargo coverage is built around what you actually haul — and that varies lane by lane.
-General freight, temperature-controlled loads, high-value goods, hazmat, and oversized cargo all read differently to underwriters.
-Broker and shipper agreements specify minimum cargo limits that apply to every dispatch.
-A policy structured for dry freight can exclude commodities your trucks move on specific lanes.
+Cargo coverage is built around what you actually haul — and that can vary lane by lane.
+General freight, temperature-controlled loads, high-value goods, hazmat, and oversized cargo may need different limits or policy terms.
+Broker and shipper agreements may also set minimum cargo limits for every dispatch.

 Deductible choices compound on a multi-truck fleet.
 A $5,000 per-occurrence deductible reads differently when three trucks have incidents in the same year.
 Older trucks with low replacement values are sometimes carried without physical damage coverage.
 Financed or leased trucks require it, with the lienholder listed.